sftpgo/docs/docs/keyboard-interactive.md

 ```

 An example keyboard interactive program allowing to authenticate using [Twilio Authy 2FA](https://www.twilio.com/docs/authy){:target="_blank"} can be found inside the source tree [authy](https://github.com/drakkan/sftpgo/tree/main/examples/OTP/authy){:target="_blank"} directory.

+## Challenges for unknown usernames

+The builtin keyboard interactive authentication sends the password request as first challenge for every username, whether or not the account exists.
+An external program, an HTTP hook or a plugin defines its own challenges, and SFTPGo sends them for the accounts it resolves; for any other username it asks for the password itself.
+A client receives a challenge in both cases, but when the integration asks something other than a password the two can be told apart.
+To send the same challenges for every username, resolve the unknown ones to a [placeholder user](dynamic-user-mod.md#placeholder-users).
+Response times are not equalized: they depend on the data provider, the integration and the network.
+Enable the [defender](defender.md) to limit repeated attempts from the same host.